yasvmomen/CCNA-Labs/01-Campus Network Design/README.md

+## 👩‍💻🚀 What's Next ... ?
-## 👩‍💻 Next Episode is about ETHERCHANNEL, TOPOLOGY CHANGES, DHCP SNOOPING AND ... 🎆
+The Next lab will cover ETHERCHANNEL, STP, TOPOLOGY CHANGES, DHCP SNOOPING AND A LOT MORE ...
+STAY TUNED ... 🎆